Raising a child with a set of properly aligned teeth is satisfying to every parent.

 4. Prevent Tooth Decay

-When primary teeth decay, they can cause major problems for the development of secondary teeth.
+When primary teeth decay, they can cause significant problems for the development of secondary teeth.

-This decay can cause crowding, misalignment, and poor positioning of permanent teeth as a result of premature development through the empty spaces.
+This decay can cause crowding, misalignment, and poor positioning of permanent teeth due to premature development through the empty spaces.

 Avoid adding sugary substances to your baby’s pacifier to prevent tooth decay.